Filed under:

 Man’s Search For Meaning by Victor Frankl

-There’s a famous book, Man’s Search For Meaning, by the psychiatrist Dr. Victor Frankl who was forced into the Auschwitz Concentration Camp by Nazis during the Second World War.
+There’s a famous book, Man’s Search For Meaning, by the psychiatrist Victor Frankl, reminiscing his time in the Auschwitz Concentration Camp during the Second World War.
 In his book he talked about hope and purpose and dreams.
 He proposed to his friends to share one amusing dream everyday.
 About what could happen after their liberation?
 Whom would they go to?
 Some people had no answer.
 Some had no one waiting for them outside.
 Their families were all dead.
-But some men thought of being at the party in the future and losing themselves and asking the waiter to ladle the soup from below.
-Frankl writes that this ability to still see things in a humorous light in a brilliantly hopeless and bleak situation is some kind of art of living.
+But some men thought of being at the party in the future and losing themselves and asking the waiter to ladle the soup from the bottom.
+Frankl writes that this ability to see things in a humorous light in a brilliantly hopeless and bleak situation is some kind of art of living.
 So, in a way, we have to fantasize, we have to dream, or should I say, practice to amuse ourselves with idiosyncrasies.

 Paragraphs from Man’s Search for Meaning